auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 In a real world scenario, this would involve performing a network request besides inserting in a local database.
 But none of them should be a View Model role anyway - networking and database should have their own managers.

 That's it for MVVM.
 You may find this approach more testable, mantainable and distributed than usual MVC.
-So let's talk about VIPER and check how the two architecture styles compare.
+So let's talk about VIPER and check how the two compare.

 ## VIPER